FirebirdSQL/jaybird/src/documentation/faq.md

 Unfortunately, Java only has an 'all-or-nothing' support for the "TCP Loopback Fast Path", so Jaybird cannot enable this for you: you must specify this property on JVM startup.
-On the other hand, this has the benefit that this works for all Jaybird versions, as long as you use Java 8 update 60 or higher (and Firebird 3.0.2 or higher).
+On the other hand, this has the benefit that this works for all Jaybird versions, as long as you use Java 8 update 60 or higher (and Firebird 3.0.2 or higher, but before 5.0.0).

 Common connection errors
 ------------------------